jusdeliens/xihara/README.md

 ### 4. 📊 Characterize your data with metrics

 These metrics will be given to your classifier as input, and you know the GIGO saying : *"Garbage In, Garbage Out"* !
-So make sure to use matplotlib to generate report that demonstrates the validity of your metrics by producing `/train/report.png` figures using matplotib, before going any further implementing classification algorithms.
+So make sure to use matplotlib and/or seaborn to generate report that demonstrates the validity of your metrics by producing `/train/report.png` figures using matplotib, before going any further implementing classification algorithms.

 ![Matplotib figures](/train/report.png "")